hanhanhan-kim/vidtools/README.md

 <details><summary> Click for details. </summary>
 <br>

-This command uses a [Hough Circle Transform](https://docs.opencv.org/3.4/dd/d1a/group__imgproc__feature.html#ga47849c3be0d0406ad3ca45db65a25d2d) to find a single mean circle for each video, in a directory of `.mp4` videos.
+This command uses a [Hough Circle Transform](https://docs.opencv.org/3.4/dd/d1a/group__imgproc__feature.html#ga47849c3be0d0406ad3ca45db65a25d2d) to find a _single_ mean circle for each video, in a directory of `.mp4` videos.
 The typical use case is for identifying the boundaries of a circular arena from a behaviour video.
+Its `.yaml` parameters are:

 - `root` (string): Path to the root directory; the directory that houses the target `.mp4` videos.
 Is recursive.
 - `dp` (integer): The image resolution over the accumulator resolution.
 See the OpenCV docs for details.